Vernā Myers: Career

 In 2018, Vernā filled the inaugural role as VP, Inclusion Strategy at Netflix She has developed the overall culture at Netflix, including inclusion frameworks for casting and production crew hiring on programs such as Bridgerton.

-In 2021, Myers and Arianna Huffington joined to provide training courses on LinkedIn Learning about diversity.
+In 2021, Myers and Arianna Huffington joined to provide a training courses on LinkedIn Learning on the subject of confronting biases.
+The course was ranked the most popular course on the platform in 2021.

+In 2024, Vernā delivered the commencement speech at Santa Clara Law School.

-Her quote "Diversity is being invited to the Party, Inclusion is being asked to dance" has been widely used by various organizations and in the press, such as by OMD, SHRM, and Academy of Eating Disorders.
+Her quote "Diversity is being invited to the party, Inclusion is being asked to dance" has been widely cited and referenced by individuals, the press, and various organizations such as OMD, SHRM, and the Academy of Eating Disorders.